List

 Sean Baker is no stranger to destigmatising sex workers' stories.
 The indie filmmaker behind 2015’s Tangerine, 2017’s The Florida Project and 2021’s Red Rocket has dedicated his career to spotlighting voices on the fringes of society.
 Baker’s upcoming comedy-drama Anora is no exception.
 When it won the Palme d’Or at Cannes earlier this year, Baker accepted his award and declared, ‘I want to dedicate this to all the sex workers around the world.’

-Anora follows Ani (Mikey Madison), a young sex worker from Brooklyn who falls in love and elopes with the son of a Russian oligarch Ivan ‘Vanya’ Zakharov (Mark Eydelshteyn).
+Anora follows Ani (Mikey Madison), a young sex worker from Brooklyn who falls in love and elopes with Ivan ‘Vanya’ Zakharov (Mark Eidelshtein), the son of a Russian oligarch.
 This news does not go down well in Russia.
 Ani’s Cinderella story is suddenly threatened as Vanya’s parents head to New York to get their marriage annulled.
 In true Baker style, this is a wildly chaotic, refreshingly honest and hilarious sex-positive film.

 In recent years, we’ve seen more movies about sex work emerge that challenge negative portrayals of those who do it, subvert stereotypes and help destigmatise one of society’s most misunderstood industries.
 From arthouse gems to cult classics and award winners, here’s a selection of the best films about sex workers.